ratulalahy/intro_to_swe/projects/milestone-1.md

 - Initialize a [GitHub](https://github.com/) Repository:
   - Create a new public or private repository under one team member’s account.
   - Add all team members as collaborators.
+Add your instructor (email id: qratul@uvu.edu) too.
   - Establish these branches:
     - `main` – production-ready commits
     - `dev` – staging area for features and fixes